theRAPTLab/gsgo/docs/00-devlog.md

 * Added `.nvmrc` with necessary version of npm.
 Note that global installs
 * Added `urdu` script stub, modified to reflect GEMSCRIPT

+## 20-0318: Minimal port from x-ur-framework

+Let's see if we can just get the old project to build:

+* copied `config/`, `src/`, `ursys/`, `package.json`, `urdu` into `packages/appserver`
+* removed `tss-loader` from `package.json` dependencies (fishy)
+* ran `npm install` in `packages/appserver`...failed on babelize
+* copied `.babelrc` to `packages/appserver`...success!

+This is good enough for now as we can continue development, and then break things out into other packages later.

+## 20-0318: Configuring Visual Studio Code and Building

+There are two major entry points for build: **webpack** and **visual studio code**.
+These share some of the same underlying tools (e.g. ESLint) and share configuration some of the time, which is confusing.
+Compounding the issue is the fragile chain of dependencies between ESLint, Webpack, Typescript, and Prettier.
+It doesn't help that ESLint has an obtuse plugin architecture, making it difficult to understand what is actually affecting what.